cooleo7/cooleo7.github.io/_posts/2024-01-25-find-a-connection-with-the-reader.markdown

 This project is about building the insurance premium pricing model utilising XGBoost, Logistic regression, LGBM, Rnadom Forest, and MLP.

 The goal of this project is finding out the optimal premium price for the customers.
 I also investigated which features are important for the final model and the relationship between the price elasticity and the change in the price.
 The project will be consist of 4 parts:
-* EDA - Data preprocessing
+* EDA & Data preprocessing
-* Price Elasticity
 * Experiment - XGB, Logistic regression, LGBM, Random Forest, and MLP
 * Feture importance
 * Experiment with the change in premium price